-The KSUSM Contract has three sections: Reading List, Plagiarism Policy, and Ethics Statement.
+The KSUSM Contract has three sections: Plagiarism Policy, Ethics Statement, and Reading List.
 Please review these carefully, as they protect both your credibility and ours.
 Violation of these policies is also grounds for your termination so it is in your best interest to understand them.
 If you have questions, don’t hesitate to talk to your editor, manager, or advisers.

-and presenting them as your own in your work without properly attributing them to
+or not, and presenting them as your own in your work without properly attributing

 In terms of the law, if the plagiarized work is then published in a KSU Student Media publication or broadcast, that is called copyright infringement.
-These rules apply to staff of the newsroom, production, and advertising, as well as Sting Magazine, Share Art & Literary, and Owl Radio.
+These rules apply to staff of the newsroom, production, and advertising, as well as The Peak Magazine, and Owl Radio.

 Any person caught committing plagiarism and/or copyright infringement will face the following disciplinary action(s):

 - The employee will be immediately fired from the organization and will never be permitted to work for the organization again.

 - The editor in chief, or any other editor, or any of the publication’s advisers, may submit the student’s name to the University’s judicial system for adjudication and punishment.

 - A person who commits copyright infringement must pay all costs related to settling with any aggrieved party.
 For example, if the writer of a previously published piece demands payment, the student who committed the plagiarism must pay the requested price to the publication.
 The publication will then pay the person to whom payment is owed.